-If your app has any type of draw for a local community, find out where those community members gather the most.
+If your app has any type of drawing for a local community, find out where those community members gather the most.
 That can provide a perfect location for your event—go where your potential customers are and pitch them when/where they are most comfortable.

 Sometimes an incentive at an event can drive app usage.
-For example, a healthcare company in Washington, DC provided free water bottles filled with ice cold water at a summer tennis event.
+For example, a healthcare company in Washington, DC provided free water bottles filled with ice-cold water at a summer tennis event.
 However, the only way to get the free water bottle was to download the company’s mobile “eVisit” app (and show the download to the people manning the water bottle station).